Johannett321/WPNginxMariaDB/readme.md

 ## Pre-deployment

-The Safespring instances must first be started to be able deploy the environment.
+The Safespring instances must first be started to be able to deploy the environment.
 Start the "Master V3" instance, the "Worker 1" instance and the "Elastic Stack" instance.
 Wait a few minutes, and then you can proceed with the deployment.

 ## Deployment